Sorting Algorithm of Weapon Effectiveness

 - In Fallout 1 and 2 you can find enemies wearing gauss weaponry (the strongest slug throwers) and plasma weapons (the strongest standard energy weapons) early on.
 It's even occasionally possible to find the crashed spacecraft and it's alien blaster (the best energy weapon) within moments of leaving your initial location, though it's rare.

 - The first main quest after the tutorial gives you a Fat Man in reasonable condition with 5 nukes.
-The problem is that only a handful of vendors sell mini-nukes, and they only sell up to 3 and they start selling them around level 14 (most first time players will be level 2-4 at this point).
+The problem is that only a handful of vendors sell mini-nukes, and they only sell up to 3, they cost quite a bit, and they only start selling them around level 14 (most first time players will be level 2-4 at this point).
 While there are mini-nukes in set places that you can go find a) there are no clues on how to find them and b) some of them are in really dangerous places.
-So the game gives you one of it's most powerful gun and a really good reason to use it (the 20 foot tall mutant) but ensures that you can't just use that gun all the time.
+So the game gives you one of it's most powerful guns and a really good reason to use it (the 20-foot-tall super mutant behemoth) but ensures that you can't just use that gun all the time.

 - It was specifically stated in an interview by a Fallout 3 developer that they could hand the player powerful weapons right from the start, as they needed ammunition to be used further.
 While unmentioned, even powerful melee weapons will require you to keep them repaired, and since you probably won't find too many of one kind in the beginning of the game to allow you to repair them with, getting good equipment repaired at a shop costs... a lot.
 Not to mention, the most powerful melee weapons in the game don't stop your enemies from shooting you to bits while you are currently out of range.
 In other words, all those bottlecaps (currency) you save by not buying ammunition?
 You're probably going to be spending them on stimpacks and other health-restoring items, no matter if you have the best armor in the game.

 - Played straighter with power armor though, as to use power armor you need to find a suit and receive training.
-While a few vendors sell low condition helmets or suits the only way to get training is to complete a large part of the main quest.
-Futher exacerbated by the fact that Tesla armor (barring the DLC only Hellfire armor and the unique T51-b) the best armor in the game is only avalible in the last 2 main quests or at an enclave out post once you are over level 16.
-The only armor that comes close to power armor level of defense, Ranger armor, can be acquired straight away but requires you to do a very hard side quest found in the middle of down town DC, a place low level players fear to tread.
+While a few vendors sell low condition helmets or suits, and it's easily possible to loot the armor from dead Brotherhood of Steel paladins, the only way to get training is to complete a large part of the main quest.
+Further exacerbated by the fact that Tesla armor, the best armor in the game (barring the DLC only Hellfire armor and the unique T51-b), is only avalible in the last 2 main quests or at an Enclave outpost once you are over level 16.
+The only armor that comes close to power armor level of defense, Ranger armor, can be acquired straight away but requires you to do a very hard side quest found in the middle of downtown DC, a place low level players fear to tread.

-- Fallout New Vegas zig-zags this a bit depending on your weapon choice.
+- Fallout: New Vegas zig-zags this a bit depending on your weapon choice.
 While at the start there are no power house weapons at all, most enemies until Novac only use 9mm pistols, dynamite, cleavers and varmit rifles, you can get your hands on some pretty decent guns if you know who to talk to and to do their petty quests.
 At the Repcon facility you can get your hands on dozens of plasma defenders (the best energy pistol) or rebar clubs (a powerful heavy melee weapon) with ease and use them for most of the game.
-The good vendors whoever are all in new vegas (excepting the NCR quatermaster at hoover dam) and getting there before level 8 can be a big chore, and even then most of their high end guns are more than you can afford.
-The best explosive weapons are nigh impossible to get until level 20, requiring either a lot of running around for the boomers or a trip into a deathclaw nest.
+The good vendors however are all in New Vegas (excepting the NCR quatermaster at Hoover Dam) and getting there before level 8 can be a big chore, and even then most of their high end guns are more than you can afford.
+The best explosive weapons are nigh impossible to get until level 20, requiring either a lot of running around for the Boomers or a trip into a deathclaw nest.

-- All the DLC for Fallout 3 and New Vegas avert this hard by giving you one of the best weapons they have to offer straight away (the Gauss rifle, The Auto Axe, Hellfire Armor, all the alien weaponry, the Holorifle, the .45 pistol and smg's and the Red Glare are all either given to you within 5 minutes or available to take off of someones corpse from the word go) though the very best and unique varients are often given as a reward at the end of the DLC or require some obsessive side questing within the DLC
+- All the DLC for Fallout 3 and New Vegas avert this hard by giving you one of the best weapons they have to offer straight away (the Gauss rifle, The Auto Axe, all the alien weaponry, the Holorifle, the .45 pistol and SMG's and the Red Glare are all either given to you, available to purchase cheaply, or can be taken off of someone's corpse within the first five minutes) though the very best and unique variants are often given as a reward at the end of the DLC or require some obsessive side questing within the DLC

 - Although Valkyrie Profile 2 plays this straight for the most part, you can still find ridiculously overpriced and powerful weapons early on.
 The only thing is that you can't get the materials for those weapons yet, because the monsters that drop them don't appear until much later.